kustomzone/orbita/README.md

                     url: __dirname + "/index.html",
                     //args for creating service
                     args: state.fix + state.test,
+                    //you can create many nanoservices for one window services:[{
-                    //path to service for create nanoservice
+                        ////path to service for create nanoservice
-                    service: __dirname + "/service1.js",
+                        module: __dirname + "/service1.js",
                         //transports for nanoservice
                         transports: {
                             "tr1": {
                                 "type": "orbita-ipc-client",
                                 opts: {
                                     address: "addr1"
                                 }
                             }
                         },
                         //links for nanoservice
                         links: [
                             {
                                 type: "in",
                                 name: "in1",
                                 to: "event2",
                                 transport: "tr1"
                             },
                             {
                                 type: "out",
                                 name: "out1",
                                 to: "event1",
                                 transport: "tr1"
                             }
                         ]
+                    }]
                 }]
             }
         })